diogocardoso28/diogocardoso28/README.md

 Developer and Maker
 -------------------

 I've been codig for around 5 years.
 I'm a tech addict, so if it computes it interests me.
-Currently studying Computer Engeneering @IPLeiria
+Currently studying Computer Engineering @IPLeiria

 * 🌍  I'm based in Portugal
 * 🖥️  See my portfolio at [Portfolio](http://diogocardoso28.github.io/Me/)